R0U5/Rust-Admin-Tool/readme.md

 * Players tab: auto-parses status output into a table (Name, Ping, SteamID, Connected), with type-to-filter search and click-to-sort headers.
 * Quick commands: hit Enter to send, and the app also auto-polls status at intervals to keep the player list fresh.
 * Config + Logs saved to Documents (RAT\_config.JSON, RAT\_log.JSON) so your connection details and console history persist.
 * Threaded + asyncio architecture keeps the UI responsive while the WebSocket runs in the background.

+*NC OSL‑A 1.0 © William Furtado.
+See `LICENSE`.*